binod-paudyal.jpg

 Paudyal, Binod.
 “Breaking the Boundary: Reading Lahiri’s The Lowland as a Neo-Cosmopolitan Fiction.”
 Special Issue on “Borders, Boundaries, and Margins.”
 South Asian Review 36.3 (2015): 15-32.
 DOI: 10.1080/02759527.2015.11933031

 Paudyal, Binod.
 “Beyond Identity Politics: Transcultural and Multiple Allegiances in Parajuly’s Land Where I Flee.”
-Transcultural Humanities in South Asia: Critical Essays on Literature and Culture, edited by Anwar Waseem, Taylor & Francis, Routledge UK (forthcoming)
+Transcultural Humanities in South Asia: Critical Essays on Literature and Culture, edited by Anwar Waseem, Routledge, 2022.

 Paudyal, Binod.
 “Resisting New Racialization: Teaching Mohsin Hamid’s The Reluctant Fundamentalist in Ethnic Studies Courses.”
-Teaching South Asian Diasporic Literature, edited by Nalini Iyer and Pallavi Rastogi, Modern Language Association, Options for Teaching Series (forthcoming)
+Teaching South Asian Diasporic Literature, edited by Nalini Iyer and Pallavi Rastogi, Modern Language Association of America, 2024.
+Options for Teaching Series.

 Courses

-• AAST498A South Asian American Literature and Culture: Transnationalism and Diaspora (Spring 2022)
+• AAST440: South Asian American Literature and Culture